 Oakley Holbrook Polarized Review

-Cons: Only floppy case included, boring style
+Cons: Textured frames are abrasive, only floppy case included, boring style

 Compare to Similar Products